tanweijie123/tp/docs/UserGuide.md

 Format: `cadd n/NAME p/PHONE_NUMBER e/EMAIL [t/TAG]`

+Points to take note when editing a client's information:
+* Email is unique for each client.
+This means you cannot add a new client if the email specified is already used by another client.

 <div markdown="span" class="alert alert-primary">:bulb: **Tip:**
 A client can have any number of tags (including 0).
 Each tag can include alphanumeric characters or dash (`-`), but you are not allowed to start or end